 The return trip is fast since it’s mostly downhill.
 All told it took us 3¼ hours including a short lunch break.
 It’s a wonderful way to spend half a day.

-More snowshoeing information
+More snowshoeing information for Banff National Park

 The Banff Parks Office at 224 Banff Avenue in Banff is staffed with helpful, bilingual rangers who can direct you to a trail that best suits your ability.